Math Resources for Students

 If you are interested in teaching in high-needs secondary schools, consider one of the

 Noyce Science Teaching Fellowship Programs.
 Find more information here and If you have questions, just e-mail me.
-Although we are not recruiting for the Tufts Noyce program, Our M.A.T. program is excellent.
-There are Noyce programs all over the country, and here is information.
+If you don't want to be in Boston, there are Noyce programs all over the country, and here is information.

 Mathematical Societies (which have general information about math as well as info about meetings, books and journals, etc.):

 American Mathematical Society (AMS) Homepage

 Society for Industrial and Applied Mathematics Homepage

 National Science Foundation Research (REU) Programs, general info. and scientific fields and math programs.